One word: Volunteers. At any time, there are at least 25 people who hold official positions in the club. That’s a lot of volunteer help.

 Typically, the fleet captains meet 2-3 times a year to approve the racing documents and to consider any other business that comes before them.
 They’re also part of the process of electing a board, serving as most of the members of the nominating committee.

 In addition, there are usually two Lake Captains, one for TTL and one for LP.
 They work with the club Fleet Captain to maintain the committee boats and to make sure races are conducted properly.

 Arizona Sailing Foundation

 In 2002, the club decided to formalize our sailing education program and created a subsidiary group called the Arizona Sailing Foundation (ASF).
 ASF is run independently as a nonprofit 501(c)(3) by a seven-person board of directors.
 The board is elected by the AYC board each summer, but then sets its own educational programs and handles its own budget.

-As you’ll see from the Education section on this website, ASF’s core programs are spring and fall offerings of these basic programs: Start Sailing Right (a learn-to-sail program), Sailing Skills Development (practice), Opti 1&2 (for juniors), and high school.
+As you’ll see from the Education section on this website, ASF’s core programs are spring and fall offerings of these basic programs: Adult Learn to Sail, Sailing Skills Development (practice), Opti 1&2 (for juniors), and high school.
 In addition, there is usually an Introduction to Sailboat Racing class in the fall.

 The ASF programs have been very successful and by now hundreds of people have taken part, many of whom have gone on to become AYC members.
 Initially, ASF needed to acquire boats and so needed contributions to operate.
 Now that it has the boats it needs, the program is self-sustaining through tuition and has a healthy bank account to protect against a time when it might need to make more capital investment.